varunsridharan/woocommerce-role-based-price/readme.txt

 == Description ==
 This plugin extends the popular ecommerce Plugin Woocommerce so that products can be offered at different prices for different customer groups.

-For example, Subscribers or Contributers get different prices than new customers.
+For example, Subscribers or Contributors get different prices than new customers.
 Differentiate your registered users to get your shop more attractive.
 New roles can be created and managed.

 [youtube https://www.youtube.com/watch?v=Lm9ZxmK_6F4]

+<h3> Features </h3>
+* Role Based Pricing For Simple Product
+* Role Based Pricing For Variable Product
+* Intergated To WP All Import Plugin
+* Intergated To Aelia Currency Swticher
+* Hide Price & Add To Cart Button For Selected Roles

 <h3>How I Can Get Support For This Plugin</h3>